 Dr. Moore holds a Ph.D. in Curriculum and Instruction as well as a M.A., M.Ed., and a B.F.A. in Dance Performance and Choreography from Ohio University.
 She is the Executive and Artistic Director for OVST, is on faculty at Factory Street Dance Studio, and is an adjunct faculty member at Ohio University.

 Devin Sudman, Vocal Coach

-Devin is a graduating this spring from Ohio University with a Bachelors of Arts in Music emphasizing in Voice and Conducting.
-Devin is no stranger to the stage, he spent most of his life acting and singing until switching to more directorial positions not so long ago.
-This is Devin’s third season with OVST and he is very excited to be back; he served as Assistant Music Director/Pianist for The King and I, and also Conductor/Assistant Music Director/Keyboard 2 Player for Mary Poppins.
-In Athens Devin has worked on many productions both on and off of Ohio University’s Campus.
-His Athens Music Director credits include: Spring Awakening (Lost Flamingo Company), Addams Family Musical (Lost Flamingo Company), South Pacific (Athens High School), Charlotte’s Web (ABC Players), The Little Mermaid (ABC Players), and Addams Family Musical (ABC Players).
-After closing Hairspray Devin will be leaving Athens and intends to pursue Musical Direction as a career.
+Devin Sudman is graduating this spring from Ohio University with a Bachelors of Arts in Music – with emphasis in Voice and Conducting.
+Devin is no stranger to the stage.
+He has spent most of his life acting and singing before he recently switched to directorial positions.
+This will be Devin’s third season with OVST and he is very excited to be back!
+He previously served as Assistant Music Director/Pianist for The King and I and Conductor/Assistant Music Director/Keyboards for Mary Poppins.
+Devin has worked on many other productions in Athens including: Spring Awakening (Lost Flamingo Company), Addams Family Musical (Lost Flamingo Company), South Pacific (Athens High School), Charlotte’s Web (ABC Players), The Little Mermaid (ABC Players), and Addams Family Musical (ABC Players).
+After closing Hairspray, Devin will be leaving Athens to pursue a career in Musical Direction.
 He hopes to announce his next big move soon!